breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.es.md

 ---
 title: Condicionales en la programación con JavaScript
-subtitle: >-
-  Uso de condiciones para controlar el flujo de su código y hacer que la computadora obedezca
-date: '2020-10-19T16:36:31+00:00'
-status: published
 author:
   - alesanchezr
-cover_local: ../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png
-textColor: white
 tags:
   - conditionals
   - logical operations
   - if else
   - conditions
 description: >-
   Master JavaScript conditionals to control your code's flow!
-Learn how to use if-else statements, logical operators, and more.
+Learn about if-else statements, logical operators, and more.
 Discover the power of conditions!
 ---